moneybutton/yours-core/README.md

 npm run serve-testnet
 ```

-This will serve the files, run the PeerJS rendezvous server, and run a
+This will serve the files and run a browser-sync proxy server (If for some
-browser-sync proxy server (If for some reason you wish to run in dangerous
+reason you wish to run in dangerous mainnet mode instead, replace 'testnet' for
-mainnet mode instead, replace 'testnet' for 'mainnet' above).
-You can then
-access the tests at:
+'mainnet' above).
+You can then access the tests at:

 ```
 http://localhost:3040/tests.html
 ```

-The app makes use of IndexedDB and Web RTC in a browser.
-Each "domain" has its
+The app makes use of IndexedDB in a browser.
+Each "domain" has its own
-own IndexedDB and p2p connections.
-This means if you run the app on a different
+IndexedDB.
+This means if you run the app on a different port, it's as though
-port, it's as though you're running the app as a different person from a
+you're running the app as a different person from a different computer.
+To
-different computer.
-This makes it easy to test the p2p properties of Datt if
-you simply deliver the same app from different ports.
-To facilitate this, the
-ports 3040 - 3044 are all assigned to simply deliver the app.
-So feel free to
+facilitate this for testing purposes, the ports 3040 - 3044 are all assigned to
-open up these other ports to see the same app but with a different user,
+simply deliver the app.
+So feel free to open up these other ports to see the
-content, and p2p connections:
+same app but with a different user:
 ```
 http://localhost:3040/
 http://localhost:3041/